kevinmf1/kevinmf1/README.md

 - 👀 I’m interested in Mobile Development and Web Development
 - 🌱 I’m currently learning Anything related to Programming
 - 💞️ I’m looking to collaborate on open source project
-- 📫 How to reach me, dm me on telegram @vinkevinz
+- 📫 How to reach me, dm me on telegram https://t.me/vinkevinz

 <!---
 kevinmf1/kevinmf1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.